11 April 2019

 Meet employers, they’ll remember you

 Where do employers look to find graduates?
-One of the first places look is their undergraduate intake, or in other words, past placement students and interns.
+One of the first places they look is their undergraduate intake, or in other words, past placement students and interns.

 Businesses hire undergraduates to try and find the best students for their graduate schemes.
 On top of this, it’s a fantastic opportunity for them to introduce candidates to their company culture.
 It’s very tactical.